The importance of good connections

 08 May 2017

-At first glance hard-wiring may well appear to be the obvious choice for industrial connections, but Turck Banner suggests you take a closer look.
+While hard-wiring may appear to be the obvious choice for industrial connections, Turck Banner suggests you take a closer look.

 Hard-wiring in industrial applications can be summarised as any termination involving a bare wire during installation.
 With a multitude of on-site connections to make, the potential for faults has always been high on hard-wired systems.
 Conversely, quick-disconnect wiring utilises cables and cordsets terminated with a multi-pin plug or socket.

 To use a simple comparison with the domestic market, if you purchased an electric kettle you could permanently wire the lead into the wall.
 This would be ridiculous as you would lose all the advantages of being able to quickly disconnect it, service it (fill it) relocate it to another position or easily replace it.
 However a kettle lead generally has a connector on either end; one end is a standardised 3-pin connector that fits into a wall socket, the other end has a different but still standardised multi-pin connector to fit the kettle.
 This arrangement ensures that there can be no mistakes in the wiring, allowing connection without any special skills and giving the greatest flexibility in use.

 Although this is one area where the domestic market is leading the industrial market, many companies are catching up.
 Those involved in factory and process automation rely on cable and cord-set manufacturers to produce quality connectivity systems that are reliable, hard wearing and easy to install.
 The importance of cost saving on installations, via reduced labour costs has never been greater than in today’s highly competitive market and much can be gained in how the system is put together.
 The importance of reliable cabling as a key component in modern systems cannot be underestimated.